eleda77/eleda77.github.io/docs/vocab_list.md

 **chiaroscuro** - an effect of contrasted light and shadow created by light falling unevenly or from a particular direction on something

+**chicanery** - the use of trickery to achieve a political, financial, or legal purpose

 **chimbley** - alternative word for chimney

 **chine** - a backbone, especially that of an animal as it appears in a cut of meat; a mountain ridge or arête